segni-tafesse/ethio_agri_smart/lib/data/pear.md

 5. Foliar Feeding: If you notice signs of nutrient deficiency, such as yellowing leaves, you can consider foliar feeding.
 Dilute a balanced liquid organic fertilizer according to the package instructions and spray it directly onto the leaves.
 This allows the plants to absorb nutrients through their foliage.

-# Possibke Disease  of  Peas
+# Possible Disease  of  Peas

 ## Virus